-Businesses are not longer a single competitive entity, instead “Supply chains compete with supply chains” (Prof Martin Christopher, 2006).
-The key to long-term success in today’s market is embedded resilience throughout the supply chain; as this is critical to reducing risk and improving business performance.
+Businesses are nolonger a single competitive entity, instead “Supply chains compete with supply chains” (Prof Martin Christopher, 2006).
+The key to long-term success in today’s market is embedded resilience throughout the Supply Chain as this is critical to reducing risk and improving business performance.

 Natarajan (Nat) Arjun, General Manager/ Vice President, Mattel, Inc (Mattel Malaysia & Mattel Thailand)

 How to obtain powerful competitive advantage by unlocking the value of supply chain data..
 Understand how Data driven Supply Chain can drive competitive advantage and disrupt markets even as uncertainty, turbulence, and demanding customers appears overwhelming.